 Maybe if you are around 25 years old, you don’t know how graphic design was done before computers; but if you are 40 years or older, I’m sure you do.

 First of all, we’re going to talk about the history of the profession.
 We can say that graphic design is as old as humans themselves.
 This is a profession that basically tries to transmit a message to a specific audience.
 Since the beginning of time, we have had the necessity to communicate between us.

 Tools that graphic designers use to transmit a message, such as images or text, have been used forever for the same purpose.
 The perfect examples of that are the pictures on the caves of the old Greek or Chinese documents.

 The invention of the first printer was a huge step for the graphic design industry like we know it today.
 It happened in Europe in 1439.

-It was called the Gutenberg Press and it was used only for the industrial reproduction of scholar book and it was the one who paved the way to the invention of other printers.
+It was called the Gutenberg Press and it was used only for the industrial reproduction of scholarly books and it was the one who paved the way for the invention of other printers.

 With the ability to print in color, all the brands started to use some marketing techniques that we use today, such as a color palette to improve the connection with the clients.

 Graphic design as we know it today started with the modern era, in the last half of the 1800s.
 Before that, it was all focused on technological advancements, but in this era, the artists wanted to explore all that knowledge to use it in a better way.

 The first graphic design agency emerged in 1903.
 With all the importance that was given to advertising and marketing, it was just a matter of time.
 But it wasn’t until 1922 that the word graphic design was used for the very first time by William Addison Dwiggins.